NikhilMondhe1234/911-Calls-Project/README.md

-##911 Calls Capstone Project
+## 911 Calls Capstone Project

-I will be analyzing some 911 call data from Kaggle.
+I will be analyzing some 911 calls data from Kaggle.
 The data contains the following fields:

 * lat : String variable, Latitude
 * lng: String variable, Longitude